JannikWibker/dd-update/readme.md

 */30 * * * * python path/to/dd-update.py --config /etc/dd-update.yml --verbose
 ```

+Can be used to automatically run dd-update every 30 minutes (with the config file being located in /etc/ and verbose logging enabled).

 This site can be used to quickly look up crontab configuration: https://crontab.guru

 ### Cloudflare protocol & setup